lowcoder-org/lowcoder/docs/lowcoder-overview/the-hello-world-walk.md

 When you create a User without Invite-Link, this User will automatically get the role of an Administrator with own Workspace(s).

-The fist Screen of the Admin Panel of Lowcoder shows the overview of all Apps (in the current selected Workplace).
+The fist Screen of the Admin Panel of OpenFlower shows the overview of all Apps (in the current selected Workplace).
 For new Installations & logins, the Workplace is named by the eMail of the logged in User.

 <figure><img src="../.gitbook/assets/Admin  Apps.png" alt=""><figcaption><p>App overview as welcome screen</p></figcaption></figure>

-In Lowcoder you can create and find the building blocks of applications:
+In OpenFlower you can create and find the building blocks of applications:

 * Navigations
 * Mobile Navigations